aSurendra1995/SURENDRA-AREMANDLA/README.md

-# SURENDRA-AREMANDLA
-Automatic car wiper using Rain Sensor and sensor diagnosis using Arduino
+# Automatic car wiper using Rain Sensor and sensor diagnosis using Arduino

 #define m0 A0
 #define E1 10  // Enable Pin for motor 1